garbles/flag/README.md

 const store = createStore(reducer);
 ```

-Now that I've created the store, I need only use the `Flag` component anywhere in my app
+After creating the store, just use the `Flag` component anywhere in the app
-hierarchy where I can specify which key to check and what to do in both the truthy and falsy
+hierarchy by specifying which key to check and what to do in both the truthy and falsy
 cases.

 ```jsx